davorglavas/hello-world/README.md

-# hello-world
+# Hello world!

-My first GitHub repo (I think)
+This is my first GitHub repo (I think).

-This is a test.
+This is just a test.